 Figure out what the maximum number of listings per page is.
 I'll estimate that it's 110, but don't take my word for it.
 Check it out yourself.
-Guess too low, and you'll miss some members of your target population.
+Guess too low, and you'll miss some members of your target population, increasing your coverage error.
 Guess too high, and you'll make extra work for yourself.